 This flower is a 'perfect' example of a Perfect, typical, Complete flower.
 You can see that it has petals, many stamens and a single pistil or carpel (which consists of a Stigma, a Style and below, out of sight - an Ovary).
 That's the dark bit poking up where the pollen will land.
 It also has some buds.
 Of course, those buds mean that Pollination has been successful.
 The next generation is assured.

 Plants which are Unisexual have only female parts or male parts, but not both, and therefore need another plant of the opposite sex to complete fertilization. eg. the Holly Bush.
 They are Incomplete or Imperfect.
 Some other examples are Fig Trees, Gingko, Mulberry Bush and Oak Trees.
 Vegetables which are Unisexual include the Squash and the Cucumber.

 The Paw Paw Tree can be either Complete or Incomplete.
 If you have a Paw Paw Tree and it doesn't bear fruit, it's Incomplete.
 It's either male or female and it will need a mate.
 Just like us.
 But if you have a Paw Paw which bears fruit, it's probably Complete, having both sexes on board.
 Photo Credit.

 Pine trees have both male and female parts.
 The female cones form at the top and the males at the bottom.
 When the reproductive season arrives, the female cones open up and fall to the ground.
-The males then open up and release their pollen (sperm) which falls onto an open female cone.
+The male cones then open up and release their pollen (sperm) which falls onto an open female cone.
 When this happens, the female cone closes up again until the fertilized embryo is ready.
 Then it opens again to let the embryo out.
 The baby plant is in the form of a winged seed which can be carried a long way to an ideal location where it can send down its roots and grow into a new pine tree or conifer.
 Now that's amazing!
 And I think it's kind of romantic.